notofonts/sinhala/fontbakery/googlefonts-NotoSerifSinhala-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

+	- exclam

+	- plus

+	- equal

+	- backslash

 	- asterisk

+	- seven

 	- comma

-	- backslash

-	- nine

-	- quotedblleft

-	- semicolon

-	- four

 	- less

-	- asciitilde
+	- greater

-	- plus
+	- percent

 	- And 36 more.